Data Protection Policy

 The Data Protection Act controls how much personal information can be used by all organisations, businesses and the government.

-We, therefore, have to follow the ‘data protection principles’ namely,
+We, therefore, have to follow the ‘data protection book report help principles’ namely,

 1) Personal data shall be processed fairly and lawfully.